Amshaker/SwiftFormer/README.md

 sh dist_train.sh /path/to/imagenet 8
 ```

 Note: specify which model command you want to run in the script.
 To reproduce the results of the paper, use 16-GPU machine with batch-size of 128 or 8-GPU machine with batch size of 256.
-Auto Augmentation, CutMix, MixUp are disabled for SwiftFormer-XS only.
+Auto Augmentation, CutMix, MixUp are disabled for SwiftFormer-XS, and CutMix, MixUp are disabled for SwiftFormer-S.

 ### Multi-node training